 Slotted into a personality-free strip of businesses in a ghostly quiet part of Los Angeles, Barry Egan runs a shop that sells bulk novelty items.
 Into his life one day walks (literally) Lena Leonard (Emily Watson), a curiously quiet and sanguine woman who works with one of Barry’s seven sisters and is curious to meet him and, it is later revealed, goes through no small effort to meet him.

 Barry longs for connection but is so awkward and shy that he is virtually unable to function in any real social environment.
 This causes Barry to be under an enormous amount of pressure, the vast majority of which comes from his sisters, all of whom pick at him mercilessly and without the slightest inkling of how uncomfortable he is in his own skin.
-A party at one of his sister’s house devolves into an episode where he finally cracks and relieves a sliding glass door of its glass.
+A party at one of his sister’s house devolves into an episode where he finally cracks and forcefully relieves a sliding glass door of its glass with his fists.